artob/ar.to/2010/08/red-blood-white-snow.md

 ### Here's a drink to your continued health, Commissar Molotov

-Throughout the Winter War, the Soviet air force made extensive use of incendiaries and cluster bombs against Finnish troops, fortifications, and towns.
+Throughout the Winter War, the Soviet Air Force made extensive use of incendiaries and cluster bombs against Finnish troops, fortifications, and towns.
 When the Soviet People's Commissar for Foreign Affairs, Vyacheslav Mikhailovich Molotov, claimed in propaganda broadcasts that the Soviet Union